-This guide describes how to install, cable, maintain, and troubleshoot the High-Speed Serial (HSS) RS-449 module for the NETBuilder® II base system with a 4- or 8-Slot chassis.
+This guide describes how to install, cable, maintain, and troubleshoot the High-Speed Serial (HSS) RS-449 module for the NETBuilder II ® base system with a 4- or 8-Slot chassis.
 Information applies to both chassis whenever the generic NETBuilder II system name is used in a description.
-References to the four-port or eight-port chassis are specifically identified.
+References to the 4-Slot or 8-Slot chassis are specifically identified.